motokimura/spacenet8_solution_5th-place/README.md

 > Please specify the name of the open source resource, the URL to where it can be found, and it’s license type:

-Please see `licenses/README.md` of my solution code.
+Please see `licenses/README.md` in my solution.

 ## 5. Potential Algorithm Improvements